 Success gets easier and easier.
 The same investment that turns $1,000 into $5,000 will also turn $5,000,000 into $25,000,000.
 There is no more work or effort involved but the utility difference is enormous.

-It’s easy to sleep well at night if you are in good health, have no debt, and own a collection of assets that are gushing cash day and night.
+It’s easy to sleep well if you are in good health, have no debt, and own a collection of assets that are gushing cash day and night.
 Make decisions that improve your probability of enjoying those outcomes and time does most of the rest.

 Success = Book Knowledge + Experience + Execution